Fl4utia/WishMeABday/README.md

-# WishMeABday: Create birthday cards for your friends
+# Create birthday cards for your friends

 <div align="center">